 All pieces of work should be marked in one of the following ways: peer, self or by teacher.
 Regular verbal feedback should be shared every lesson.
-Positive written comments are frequently given, and where appropriate, targets for improvement shared.
+Positive written comments should be given on each occasion and targets for improvement shared.